Angeline Boulley

 About Angeline Boulley

 Angeline Boulley, an enrolled member of the Sault Ste.
 Marie Tribe of Chippewa Indians, is a storyteller who writes about her Ojibwe community in Michigan's Upper Peninsula.
-She was selected as an emerging Young Adult writer in the 2019 We Need Diverse Books Mentorship Program and chosen to attend the 2019 Tin House YA Writers Workshop.
-As a former Director of the Office of Indian Education at the U.S. Department of Education, she focused on improving the education of Native American students at the tribal, state, regional, and national levels.
-She lives and works in the Washington, D.C. area, but her home will always be on Sugar Island.
-Firekeeper's Daughter is her debut novel.
+She is a former Director of the Office of Indian Education at the U.S. Department of Education.
+Her debut novel Firekeeper's Daughter was an instant #1New York Times bestseller and recipient of many internatioanl accolades including the ALA Printz and Morris Awards; the YA Goodreads Choice Award; the Walter Award for Outstanding Children's Literature; and is Carnegie Mellon nominated.
+Angeline lives in southwest Michigan, but her home will always be on Sugar Island.